5 Front Entrance Ideas for Your Single Family Home

 Richness in colors, bold geometrical patterns, and decadent detail work that brings in glamour, luxury, and order with symmetrical designs in exuberant shapes are the common features that you can see in this single family home.
-These are features of art-deco style that were seen in most interiors shown in the movie known for exhibiting great opulence, The Great Gatsby.
-If you like to display grandiosity, decor your single family home’s front entrance with this style.
+These are features of the art-deco style that were mostly seen in the movie known for exhibiting great opulence, The Great Gatsby.
+If you like to display grandiosity, decor your front entrance with this style.

 This article was last updated on Dec 9, 2022